 This is a short, wet trail to a remote lake where the chance of seeing another hiker is slim.
 Perhaps one or two hikers per week travel this trail, giving it almost a bushwhack feel as the evergreens close in on the old foot path.

 Location: The trailhead is a 13-mile drive in from the Limekiln entrance to the Moose River Plains Wild Forest in Inlet.
 Drive 9.1 miles to the big T intersection, then turn right and continue on Otter Brook Road as it crosses the Moose River and Otter Brook bridges.
 Look for the Falls Pond Parking area on the left.

 Distance: It's 3.3 miles one way to Wolf Pond.
 Mountain biking is not permitted here.

-It can take 5 hours or more to do this hike.
+It can take 6 hours or more for slow hikers to do the round-trip hike.